BreslovTorah.com

 A Time-Bound Mitzvah?

-Women are usually exempt from time-bound Mitzvos.
+Women are usually exempt from time-bound mitzvos.
 However, similar to a woman’s obligation to bring Bikurim (first produce) to the Beis Hamikdash, this commandment is not considered “time-bound.”
-It’s a “season-bound” chance for both men and women to draw spiritual refreshment from Hashem’s renewal of the physical world.
+It’s a “season-bound” chance for both men and women to draw spiritual refreshment from HaShem’s renewal of the physical world.

 Rav Abba taught: There is no greater revelation of redemption than that which the Navi states: “And you, mountains of Israel, you shall give forth your branches and you shall bear your fruit for my people Israel, for they shall soon come.”
 (Yechezkel 36:8, Bavli Sanhedrin, 98a).
 How does the Geulah resemble the blossoming of fruit branches?